HCL-TECH-SOFTWARE/digital-experience/docs/productfeatures/design_studio/creating_sites_and_pages.md

 3. A prompt will appear to confirm if you want to delete the site.
 Click **Delete** to proceed on deleting the site OR **Cancel** if you want to abort instead.

-    >**Important:** Once a site is deleted, you can no longer undo the action.

-    ![site deletion confirmation message](../../images/site_delete_confirmation_message.png)

 4. A notification will appear once the site is deleted.
 If the deletion process fails, the notification will show the reason for the failure.

+!!! important
+    Once a site is deleted, you can no longer undo the action.

+    ![site deletion confirmation message](../../images/site_delete_confirmation_message.png)

 ## Create a new page from Sites overview
 Follow the steps to create a new page within your newly-created site using HCL Digital Experience 9.5 Design Studio (Beta).